milewdev/devenv-rubygem/README.md

   $ git commit -S -m "Initial commit"
   $ git remote add origin https://github.com/your_github_account/new_project.git
   $ git push origin master

   # This deletes everything except the Vagrantfile:
   $ find * -maxdepth 0 -name 'Vagrantfile' -prune -o -exec rm -rf '{}' ';'

   $ vagrant up --provider=vmware_fusion
   ```
 - Register your new repo with Travis CI, Coveralls, Code Climate, and Gemnasium.
 - Replace all occurrences of roughgem and devenv-rubygem with your project name.
+This includes file and directory names (e.g. lib/roughgem/roughgem.rb).
 - Modify this README file to suit your project: remove these notes, fill in the description for 'What is ...?', fix the documentation links, etc.
+- Run ./_test, ./_lint, ./_build and ./_install, and address any issues.
 - Push your changes to github.
 - Verify that [Travis CI](https://travis-ci.org), [Code Climate](https://codeclimate.com), [Coveralls](https://coveralls.io), and [Gemnasium](https://gemnasium.com/) work.